hipe/tmx/basic/doc/issues/052-proc-as-unbound.md

 expressive power in its context:

-  • we can infer an action name from the const the proc is stored under (but note the proc itself will not tell us this - we have to rememer the const we used to acces it.)
+  • we can infer an action name from the const the proc is stored under (but note the proc itself will not tell us this - we have to remember the const we used to acces it.)